agateau/pixelwheels/README.md

 ## License

 - The game logic is licensed under GPL 3.0 or later.
-This is all the code in [core/src/com/agateau/pixelwheels](core/src/com/agateau/pixelwheels).
+This is all the code in [core/src/com/agateau/pixelwheels](core/src/com/agateau/pixelwheels) directory.
 - The rest of the code is licensed under Apache 2.0.
 - Assets are licensed under Creative Commons BY-SA 4.0.